The Chronicles of Amber: The Jewel of Judgment

-Spikards and Weapons
+Spikards and weapons

 In the fictional Amber multiverse a spikard is a type of magical object with hyperdimensional "lines of power" which connect it to sorcerous power caches in various universes.
 In the Amber novels and short stories two shapes of spikards are explicitly cited: rings and swords.
 Benedict's metal arm is never explicitly listed as a spikard, but it does share with Corwin's spikard sword Grayswandir the rare magical ability to bypass an existential barrier of intangibility.

 Corwin's sword, Grayswandir, contains a part of the Pattern like the Trumps.
 The sword appears in The Guns of Avalon, in which Corwin, having escaped from his imprisonment, draws it from the trunk of a tree, noting that while it was previously in Amber, it was now with him, suggesting that it can be manifested wherever he needs it.
 Grayswandir has power against dark forces such as those besieging Lorraine in The Guns of Avalon.

 In the Merlin cycle, Grayswandir has a counterpart in Werewindle, formerly Brand's sword.
 Like Grayswandir, Werewindle also bears a portion of the Pattern upon its blade.
 In The Salesman's Tale the golden-colored spikard sword Werewindle possesses sentient intelligence.
 Werewindle is also labelled as the Day Sword, compared to Ferdinand Holthausen's translation of the name Aurvandill/Auriwandal as "daybreak sword".

 Corwin's brother Benedict is introduced in The Guns of Avalon as having lost his right arm in battle with the same dark forces menacing all of Shadow.
 In Sign of the Unicorn Corwin encounters Benedict's ghost in Tir na Nog'th.
 The ghost is wearing a remarkable prosthetic metal arm that can reach through unreality and attack him, even as Grayswandir can reach Benedict's ghost.
 Corwin strikes the arm from the ghost and returns to Amber with it.
 Later it is given to Benedict by Random, who performs the surgery to attach it.
 In the next novel this proves invaluable as the arm can overcome Brand's magic, allowing Benedict to strangle him despite being paralyzed, forcing Brand to vanish leaving the Jewel of Judgement behind.
 In The Courts of Chaos the arm is returned whence it came in a ghostly re-enactment of Corwin's fight with Benedict's ghost, occurring in the halls of Amber itself.
 These events are suspected to be caused by Oberon himself.

 Literary influences

 Inspirations and sources

-The 1946 novel The Dark World by Henry Kuttner was acknowledged by Zelazny as an inspiration for his Amber novels.
+The 1946 short novel The Dark World by Henry Kuttner and C.L.
+Moore was acknowledged by Zelazny as one inspiration.
 Similarities appear in the theme and in specific instances: some character names are common to both works, and they share the fantasy literary device of moving a present day, realistic character from the familiar world into a fantastical, alternate reality world, exposing the character to this shift as the reader experiences it.
 Zelazny is quoted as saying: